Dhruvil-8/SrimadBhgavadGita/README.md

-# Bhagavad Gita AI
+# Srimad Bhagavad Gita AI

-Bhagavad Gita AI is a full-stack application designed to provide answers from the sacred text of the Bhagavad Gita using a Retrieval-Augmented Generation (RAG) system.
+Srimad Bhagavad Gita AI is a full-stack application designed to provide answers from the sacred text of the Srimad Bhagavad Gita using a Retrieval-Augmented Generation (RAG) system.

 Users can ask questions in natural language, and the system retrieves the most relevant verses and scholarly commentaries using semantic search.